Villa de Don Fadrique

-La Villa de Don Fadrique is a town and municipality located in the province of Toledo, Spain.
+La Villa de Don Fadrique is a town and municipality in the province of Toledo, Spain.
 The town is named after Fadrique Alfonso of Castile who conceded the "Carta-Puebla" (the document reporting the foundation of the town and granting the special privileges to it) on April 25, 1343.
 Prior to that date the small group of houses was under Corral de Almaguer administration.

 According to the official data, La Villa de Don Fadrique has a total population of 4,214 inhabitants and a surface of 83 km².
 The population density was 49/km², in 2001.
 The economy of the town is based on doors manufacturing and agriculture.

-La Villa de don Fadrique is located in the southeast of the Toledo province between Cigüela and Riánsares rivers.
+La Villa de don Fadrique is in the southeast of the Toledo province between Cigüela and Riánsares rivers.
 Buildings of interest are Nuestra Señora de la Asunción church, built in classical style, and Laras House.